brucekaushik/cccp-python-poc/README.md

 # Proof-of-Concept: Context-Aware Composable Compression Protocol (CCCP)

-This Proof-of-Concept (POC) demonstrates how the CCCP framework enables interaction between the SDK and vendor-specific encoders/decoders.
+This Proof-of-Concept (POC) demonstrates how the [CCCP](https://github.com/brucekaushik/cccp) enables interaction between the SDK and vendor-specific encoders/decoders.

 It showcases a staged vendor-based compression approach via a base SDK and vendor-specific encoders/decoders, where the second stage slightly inflates the output compared to the first intentionally.
 The **Vendors Package** represents the vendor-specific SDK implementation.
 In a full implementation, this would ideally be global (one per device) and installable via: